willowduster/willowbot/README.md

 - **Combat System**
   - Turn-based combat with enemies
   - Melee and magic attacks with emoji reactions
+  - **Equipment bonuses displayed in combat** - See your total Attack, Defense, Magic Defense, and Crit Chance from gear
+  - **Equipment viewer** - View all equipped items and their stats with 🛡️ reaction button
   - **Prayer system** - Restore mana during combat (20-40% mana restore, always available)
   - Critical hits and miss chances
   - **150+ unique enemy combinations** with affixes